piotr-yuxuan/malli-cli/README.md

  [:user [string? {:env-var "USER"}]]]
 ```

-Note that environment variables behave like default values with lower
-priority than command-line arguments.
-Env vars are resolved at decode
-time, not at schema compile time.
-This lack of purity is balanced by
-the environment being constant and set by the JVM at start-up time.
 - Protect secret values and keep them out of logs when configuration is printed.
   Secrets are turned into strings by default, but you may provide
   custom `secret-fn` and `plaintext-fn`.